menu

 Telecommuters are a relatively large percentage of the workforce: 10.81% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Columbus is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Columbus does not have a public transit system used by locals to get to and from work.

-The overall education level of Columbus is somewhat higher than in the average US city of 21.84%: 25.15% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Columbus is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.15% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Columbus in 2022 was $31,357, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $125,428 for a family of four.
 However, Columbus contains both very wealthy and poor people as well.